ophub/luci-app-amlogic/README.md

 #### The download of the kernel contains an option

-- You can fill in the full path `https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-kernel`.
+- Download path of OpenWrt kernel: You can fill in the full path `https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-kernel`.
 If it is in the same repository as the OpenWrt firmware, the path can also be abbreviated `amlogic-s9xxx/amlogic-kernel`.
 It can also independently point to the kernel storage path in any repository  `https://github.com/ophub/flippy-kernel/tree/main/library`

 #### Other options